dtaipov/KeyChain/source/index.html.md

 Unlock your key when you are ready to use it.

 <aside class="notice">
-**NB:** This parameter is experimental!
+This parameter is experimental!
 Allowing the user to sign transactions without extra authorization is not secure and can be harmful.
-If `unlock_time` is greater than zero, you will see an insecure action warning.
+If <code>unlock_time</code> is greater than zero, you will see an insecure action warning.
 We do not recommend to use it.
 Although it might be needed if you want to speed up signing transactions.
 </aside>

 <aside class="notice">
-**NB:** `Sign_hex` and `sign_hash` commands assume implicit unlocking of your keys.
+<code>Sign_hex</code> and <code>sign_hash</code> commands assume implicit unlocking of your keys.
 </aside>

 <aside class="notice">
-**NB:** Please remember that you need to **insert your own key name** in the parameters when copying the requests!
+Please remember that you need to <code>insert your own key name</code> in the parameters when copying the requests!
 </aside>